Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Implementation

 \subsection{Form Factor Design}

 We started the prototype process with rigid PCB islands but we moved to the flexible printed circuit board (FPCB) for a slimmer ring body and a better fit to the ring curvature.
 The speaker and the microphone should be as close to each other as possible for accurate round-trip propagation time~\cite{C-FMCW}, but due to the ring curvature and thickness of the components, they are placed 5.4mm away from each other.
 Our ring has a width of 11 mm.
-The ring body's thickest part, containing the speaker and microphone, is 3.58 mm thick, and the rest is 2 mm thick, comparable with that of the commercial Oura Ring~\cite{OuraRing}.
+Excluding the battery and the microcontroller (MCU), the ring body's thickest part, containing the speaker and microphone, is 3.58 mm thick, and the rest is 2 mm thick.
+Fig.~\ref{fig: hardware}(c) shows a physical mockup of future~\theDevice{} with replaced arc battery and more minuturized MCU, comparable with that of the commercial Oura Ring~\cite{OuraRing}.
 The ring is also lightweight, weighing 4.3 grams including the battery (1.8g).
 Finally, to fit the finger sizes of all user study participants, we opted for a 3/4 circle ring and used yarn to adjust the ring size with a sliding knot.